tacola-auceg/Number_Analyser_ta/README.md

 Output (Converted number):

-(If the word cannot be analysed there will be no output.)
+(If the word cannot be analysed there will be no output.
+This implies the word is not a proper tamil word or is a colloquial word.
+Likewise you can check whether the entered word is a proper tamil numerical word or not.)